 How far do you think that is?
 What might you use to measure it?

 Can you jump that far/run that fast?
+Why/why not?

 Children could move on to timing each other as they do different tasks and create their own sports competitions deciding on rules for winning.
 They might also be interested to look at how the world records have changed over time, and think of reasons why world records are being continuously broken.

 Some children will need a lot of help to measure lengths and times accurately.
 Using them in a real context can help them to understand the meanings of the numbers on the tapes and on the clock.